dotnet/spark/docs/developer-guide.md

   <path-to-microsoft-spark-jar> \
   debug
 ```
-and you will see the followng output:
+and you will see the following output:
 ```
 ***********************************************************************
-* .NET back end running debug mode.
+* .NET Backend running debug mode.
 Press enter to exit *
 ***********************************************************************
 ```
 In this debug mode, `DotnetRunner` does not launch the .NET application, but waits for it to connect.
 Leave this command prompt window open.